 In late 2014 Dundee became the first UNESCO City of Design in the UK, a prestigious award that recognises the huge contribution the city has made to design worldwide.
-Dundee has long since enjoyed a reputation as a leading destination in the fields of arts and science.
-Celebrate the beauty and importance of the variety of modern landscapes, built heritage and innovative designs across Central Scotland, and uncover the fascinating stories behind the people responsible for some of Scotland's greatest creations.
+Dundee has long since enjoyed a reputation as a leading destination in the fields of arts and science and the next exciting development in the field of design will occur when the V&A Museum of Design Dundee opens in 2017.
 Other attractions in the city and the county of Angus include Captain's Scott's ship RRS Discovery, Glamis Castle - former Home of HM The Queen Mother and atmospheric Arbroath Abbey.